raspberrypilearning/star-collector/en/step_2.md

 Use these settings to create a star effect.

-Click on the arrow next to 'Start color' and select `gradient` then click on the colour box to choose a yellow starting point.
+Click on the arrow next to 'Start color' and select 'gradient' then click on the colour box to choose a yellow starting point:

 ![The Inspector particle system with settings: Start Lifetime = 1, Start Speed = 0.5, Start Size = 0.2.
 Start colour: Yellow (to White gradient) Emission - Rate over Time = 100](images/particle-settings.png)